cyberdotgent/kube-webapp-operator/README.md

 ## Design Notes

 - Each `WebApp` owns all generated resources via owner references
-- Deleting the `WebApp` cleans up everything automatically
+- Deleting the `WebApp` cleans up everything automatically (including database and credentials)
 - Volume names are deterministic based on app name + mount path
 - Secret keys are assumed to match the environment variable name
 - Ingress is optional; if omitted, no external exposure is created
+- Database credentials are generated once on creation and never overwritten on reconciliation
+- Database host and JDBC URLs are computed deterministically from app name and namespace
+- Database environment variable names are customizable to match app requirements

 ---